Deconfined Gapless phases and criticalities in Shastry-Sutherland Antiferromagnet: Mean field ansatz and the corresponding phases

-We numerically observed an interesting phenomena: the pattern of the EP order depends on the sign of $\lambda_z\cdot \Delta_2$, the energy difference depends on the strength of the chemical potential.
-If one fixes $\lambda_z=0$, the two EP ordered states have the same energy.
+We numerically observed an interesting phenomena((ii)-(iv) case): the pattern of the EP order depends on the sign of $\lambda_z\cdot \Delta_2$, the energy difference depends on the strength of the chemical potential.
+If one fixes $\lambda_z=0$, we have checked the two EP ordered states have the same energy ( swiching plaquette doesn't change energy for (vii) and (viii) case) or no plaquette order as in the SL phase.
 But if $\lambda_z\neq 0$, then one of the two EP states are lower in energy, depending on the sign of $\lambda_z$.
 Hence the chemical potential $\lambda_z$ provides a `potential energy' of the EP order, as illustrated in Fig.\ref{fig:plaquette chose}.

+Another important point is that when the initial values of $\Delta_2$ or $t_2$ are not sufficiently large, the variational iteration converges to a state without plaquette order, even if the chemical potential is set to a large value, as illustrated in the (x) case.
+This indicates that only a sufficiently large $\Delta_2$ can induce the plaquette order, while the chemical potential alone is insufficient.
+In other words, plaquette order only emerges when the corresponding Higgs field associated with $\Delta_2$ condenses.

-{\it (b)Small $\lambda_z$ EP ansatz.}\\ States (a) and (b) are obtained by different choices of the initial value of $\lambda_z$(The blue line in Fig.~\ref{fig:phase diagram} shows this).
+{\it (b)Small $\lambda_z$ EP ansatz.}\\ States (a) and (b) are obtained by different choices of the initial value of $\lambda_z$(The blue line in Fig.~\ref{fig:J1J2phase diagram} shows this, corresponding to (vii) and (ix) case in Tab.\ref{Tab:MFrules}).
 If the chemical potential $\lambda_z$ is small, the variation converges to state (b).
-This solution was found as a meta stable state in the plaquette phase in the region $0.7<J_1/J_2<0.76$ and also in the Neel phase region $J_1/J_2>0.71$ when $J_4=0$.
+This state exhibits plaquette order (about $0.7<J_1/J_2<0.76$) and N\'eel order (about $J_1/J_2>0.71$) for $J_r=0$.
+There's a mixed phase of plaquette order and N\'eel order, and because of the lack of chemical potential, the N\'eel order tends to develop early.

-There are two solutions whose energy are very close, namely (1) $\lambda_z=0$, $t_2\neq0$ $\Delta_2=0$ and (2) $\lambda_z\to 0$, $t_2=0$, $\Delta_2\neq0$.
-Actually, when ignoring $\lambda_z$ then one can perform gauge transformation to rotate \( \Delta_2 \) to \( t_2 \) (this is easily seen in the gauge (\ref{tilde_uij})).
-Although this state is not the ground state at $J_4=0$, with the increasing of $J_4$ the $\lambda_z$ decrease rapidly.
-This allows a possible transition from the EP phase to the Neel phase below.
-Furthermore, the spin liquid phase which has $\lambda_z=0$ also evolves from this state
+There are two case whose energy are very close, namely (1) (vii) case: $\lambda_z=0$, $t_2\neq0$ $\Delta_2=0$ and (2) (ix) case: $\lambda_z$ is small, $t_2=0$, $\Delta_2\neq0$.
+Although this state is not the lowest energy state at $J_r=0$, it revealed when the chemical potential is suppressed by the ring exchange, it is more like an unstable intermediate state that provides the transition from $\Delta_2$ rotation to $t_2$.
+Furthermore, the spin liquid phase which has $\lambda_z=0$ also evolves from this state.
+Therefore, studying the properties of this state is crucial, as it plays an important role in the emergence of the continuous phase transition.

-{\it(c)The Neel phase.}\\ This phase is characterized by nonzero $t_2$ and background field $M_z$ but vanishing $\Delta_2$ and $\lambda_z$.